kdurf15/KDurf-Senior-Design-Project/README.md

 <p align="center">
 INSERT LABELED (OR UNLABELED) PHOTO OF THE COMPLETED PCB TOOL

+UPDATE THIS PHOTO WITH THE MORE UPDATED/COMPLETE CAD FILE W/ MOTOR MOUNT
 </p>

 If any issues or questions arise with the code/simulation/hardware/project, please feel free to contact me (Kevin/Durf) at (609) 917-4527, kdurf15@comcast.net, or durfeekd@lafayette.edu (if my Lafayette email address is still active).